-- ‘I’d recommend John’s book for anyone interested in becoming a better manager’, Bill Gates
+- ‘I’d recommend John’s book for anyone interested in becoming a better manager’ – Bill Gates

-- ‘Measure What Matters shows how any organization or team can aim high, move fast, and excel’ , Sheryl Sandberg, Facebook COO
+- ‘Measure What Matters shows how any organization or team can aim high, move fast, and excel’ , Sheryl Sandberg – Facebook COO

-- Try to have an achievement of 70%.
+- You should have goals which must be accomplished and others that stretch you to do something 10 times better.
+Try to have an achievement of 70%.
 If you aim for 100%, you’re not setting challenging enough goals / key results.

-- It’s better not to tie salaries/bonuses to OKRS.
+- It’s better not to tie salaries/bonuses to OKRs.
 Otherwise, people won’t choose really challenging objectives.

 - If an objective or key result is not relevant anymore, it can be dropped or changed.